mkasa/json2xlsx/README.rst

 =========
 json2xlsx
 =========
-A tool to generate xlsx (Excel Spreadsheet) files from JSON files
+json2xlsx is a tool to generate MS-Excel Spreadsheets from JSON files.

 Installation
 ------------